-Jimmy Fallon Shares About A New Ride Featuring Him at Universal Orlando Resort [Video]
+Jimmy Fallon Shares About A New Ride Featuring Him At Universal Orlando Resort [Video]

 ‘Icehotel 365’ In Sweden Opens And Is World’s First Permanent Ice Hotel

 Also in November it was revealed that the 30-acre water park, Volcano Bay, would open in early summer 2017 to entertain guests and would provide experiences from the rather tame to extreme thrills.
-The new park will include a multi-directional wave pool, sandy beaches, a lazy river, raft ride that will hold multiple people, speeding body slides and a state-of-the-art Krakatau Aqua Coaster.
+The new park will include a multi-directional wave pool, sandy beaches, a lazy river, raft ride that will hold multiple people, speeding body slides, and a state-of-the-art Krakatau Aqua Coaster.
 The park will also feature TapuTapu wearable technology that is said to “redefine the way guests experience water parks.”
-The TapuTapu will also take advantage of the Virtual Lines technology and offer “tap-to-play” experiences throughout the park which trigger special effects like shooting water at passers by.
-In the center of it all is the 200-foot tall Krakatau volcano where guests will zip up, down and through on canoes.
+The TapuTapu will also take advantage of the Virtual Lines technology and offer “tap-to-play” experiences throughout the park which trigger special effects like shooting water at passers-by.
+In the center of it all is the 200-foot-tall Krakatau volcano where guests will zip up, down, and through on canoes.

 [Featured Image by NBC Universal]